Flutter-Buddies/README/README.md

 [Meetup Calendar](#meetup-calendar)

+## TO JOIN
-**TO JOIN**: Head over to our server at the link below and follow the instructions at #welcome to learn how to unlock all the server channels.
+* Head over to our server at the link below and follow the instructions at #welcome to learn how to unlock all the server channels.
 Use our vanity URL that redirects to our discord invite at http://FlutterBuddies.com

 ## Social Media